ngoldbaum/numpy-deadlock-test/README.md

 B: Acquiring allocator
 B: Acquire allocator, not trying to acquire the GIL
 B: acquired GIL (no deadlock)
-A: acquired GIL, now trying to get PyThread lock
+A: acquired GIL, now trying to acquire string allocator
 A: acquired lock (no deadlock)
 ```